0xjba/insurance/README.md

 ## Health Insurance dApp

 The Health Insurance dApp is built on a blockchain-powered smart contract that offers a privacy & seamless experience for users to purchase and claim health insurance policies.
+Users can buy policies or claim without revealing their medical conditions to anyone.
+The contract will automatically process any claims with eligible medical condition & disburse the payout amount.

 ### Smart Contract